Eli112358/higher-dimensional-pencil-puzzles/README.md

-# Higher Dimensional Sudoku
+# Higher Dimensional Pencil Puzzles
-Navigate, solve, and assist in setting sudokus that escape "[Flatland](https://www.wired.com/2014/11/geometry-of-flatland/)"
+Navigate, solve, and assist in setting pencil puzzles that escape "[Flatland](https://www.wired.com/2014/11/geometry-of-flatland/)"

 Inspired by [Cracking the Cryptic](https://www.youtube.com/channel/UCC-UOdK8-mIjxBQm_ot1T-Q), and hope/plan to present to them to solve a puzzle or two